 The Perseids is one of the best meteor showers to experience, producing up to 60 meteors per hour at its peak!
 It is produced by comet Swift-Tuttle, which was discovered in 1862.
 The Perseids are famous for producing a large number of bright, luminous meteors.
 The shower runs annually from July 17 to August 24.
 It peaks this year on the night of August 12 and the morning of August 13.
-The waxing gibbous moon will set shortly after midnight, leaving fairly dark skies.
-Best viewing is after midnight.
-Meteors radiate from the constellation Perseus, but can appear anywhere in the sky.
-Joel Goodman, an astronomer with the Howard Astronomical League, and Dr. Alex Storrs will have meteorite fragments and high power viewing telescopes to look at planets and moon and will explain the meteor shower phenomenon.
+The thin crescent moon will set early in the evening leaving dark skies for what should be an excellent show.
+Best viewing will be from a dark location after midnight.
+Meteors will radiate from the constellation Perseus, but can appear anywhere in the sky.
+Dr. Alex Storrs will have meteorite fragments and high power viewing telescopes to look at planets and moon and will explain the meteor shower phenomenon.
 Bring reclining lawn chair or blanket, water, snack, possibly insect deterrent.

 Please dim headlights if driving in after 10pm.
 Check website if weather is questionable and please leave pets at home for this busy event.